 - Seam sealing

-- Most ultralight shelters made out of silnylon and purchased from small gear manufacturers need to be seam-sealed before use to prevent the stitching from leaking in the rain.
-Tents made with DCF, Polyester or PU Coated Nylon are now usually seam taped rather than sewn and don’t need to be seam-sealed.
+- Some ultralight shelters from small gear manufacturers need to be seam-sealed before use to prevent the stitching from leaking in the rain.
+Tents made with DCF, Polyester, PU Coated Nylon, or Siliconized Polyester (silpoy), are now usually seam taped rather than sewn and don’t need to be seam-sealed.

 - Learning how to pitch your tent or shelter